azizahproject/Median-Sales-Housing-Data-Forecasting/General/README.md

 - End of year = recovery

 Understanding these patterns is essential when applying time series forecasting methods like Holt-Winters.
 The seasonal strength of the housing market provides a strong foundation for accurate forecasting and strategic decision-making for buyers, sellers, and investors alike.

+---

+### 💡 Reflection & Lessons Learned
+I had previously learned and applied the Holt-Winters method during my undergraduate studies.
+This project was an opportunity to revisit that knowledge and reinforce my understanding while also expanding my data portfolio.

+Microsoft Excel was the most accessible tool for revisiting the basics of forecasting, as it allowed me to perform the calculations manually.
+This hands-on process helped sharpen my grasp of the underlying concepts.
+Although Excel may not be the fastest or most scalable tool, it was sufficient to produce meaningful results for this project.

+Moving forward, I plan to explore forecasting using Python or R to enable better automation, scalability, and more robust model evaluation.